You are here:

 Baltimore City Arts Council Volunteer Gallery Guide

-The mission of Baltimore Office of Promotion & The Arts (BOPA) is to address the needs of the arts community through arts and cultural activities, advocacy and support; create pride by promoting Baltimore to Baltimoreans; and, to use the arts and events marketing tools to promote Baltimore’s assets locally, regionally and nationally.
+The mission of the Baltimore Office of Promotion & the Arts (BOPA) is to address the needs of the arts community through arts and cultural activities, advocacy and support; create pride by promoting Baltimore to Baltimoreans; and to use the arts and events marketing tools to promote Baltimore’s assets locally, regionally and nationally.
 BOPA produces festivals, special events, and promotions for Baltimore City and develops and administers funds, grant programs and community workshops.
 In addition, BOPA manages several historic attractions and sites in the Baltimore area.
 Facilities include School 33 Art Center, The Cloisters, the Bromo Seltzer Arts Tower and the Top of the World Observation Level in the World Trade Center.

-Minimum Qualifications:
+Qualifications:

 Compensation & Benefits: